Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/projects.md

 1. How to structure \& create a simulation study;
 2. And learning how to use Monte Carlo Methods to build basic simulations.

-And this project relies on the following prerequisities:
+And this project relies on the following prerequisites:

 ### Labs